bitcoin-dev-project/bitcoiner-intro-to-rust/09_00_mutable_references.md

 As it turns out, the slice in the `read_version` is not modifying the same slice in the `main` function.
 It's just a *copy* of it.
 So when we modify it in the `read_version` function, we are not modifying the same one in the `main` version.
 If we want to modify the same one, we need a *mutable reference* to it.
 The *reference* will link our variable in `read_version` to the slice in the `main` function.

 Let's add some print statements to see this more clearly.
-We're going to use a new format specifier, `{:p}` which instead of printing the debug output as we normally do, will print the address in memory for the given slice.
-This will let us know whether the slice in the `read_version` function ends up being the same as the one in the `main` function.
-If it is, it should have the same address location in memory.
+We're going to use a new format specifier, `{:p}` which instead of printing the debug output as we normally do, will print the address in memory of the heap data that the slices point to.
+This will let us know whether the slice in the `read_version` function ends up pointing to the same heap data as the one in `main` function.
+If it is, it should print the same address location in memory.

 We're going to add four `println!` statements to show us how the memory address of our slice is changing in both functions.
 We'll also print out our slices in both functions to see what they look like.